ptrvilya/blendify/docs/pip_readme.md

 ## Changelog
-The most recent version of Blendify is **2.0.1**.
-The 2.0.0 update introduced some breaking changes that are summarized alongside the overview of the new features in the [CHANGELOG](https://github.com/ptrvilya/blendify/blob/main/CHANGELOG.md) file.
+The most recent version of blendify is **2.1.0**.
+The 2.1.0 update introduces support for Blender 4.5.2 LTS, which in turn required some breaking changes that are summarized in the [CHANGELOG](https://github.com/ptrvilya/blendify/blob/main/CHANGELOG.md) file.

 ## Citation
 If you use Blendify in your research, please cite: